 The DOTGOV Online Trust in Government Act, introduced last week by Sens.
 Gary Peters, D-Mich., Ron Johnson, R-Wis., Amy Klobuchar, D-Minn., and James Lankford, R-Okla., would direct the Department of Homeland Security to help local governments migrate to .gov websites, which are standard for federal agencies and have been adopted by every state government, but are used inconsistently among lower rungs of government, which the bill’s sponsors say undermines citizens’ trust in their local authorities’ online presences.

-The .gov top-level domain — or TLD, as the suffixes on web addresses are known — includes a variety of security features that commercially available web addresses, like those ending in .com or .org, do not, including active vulnerability monitoring, a round-the-clock help desk and mandatory two-factor authentication for all users.
+The .gov top-level domain — or TLD, as the suffixes on web addresses are known — includes a variety of security features that commercially available web addresses, like those ending in .com or .org, do not, including active vulnerability monitoring, a round-the-clock help desk and two-factor authentication.
 Sites on .gov are also capable of being “preloaded” in web browsers using HTTPS, a protocol that runs over an encrypted connection, rather than the standard, unsecured HTTP protocol.

 Matt Pincus, NASCIO’s government affairs director, told StateScoop that the group has promoted wider adoption the .gov domain since 2003, when it was first made available to non-federal entities.